BabyMOSS stitched sensors: results of characterisation tests for ALICE ITS3 upgrade: September 2024 babyMOSS test beam campaign: setup and goals

 \section{September~2024 babyMOSS test beam campaign: setup and goals}

 Several test beam campaigns have been run on MOSS and babyMOSS devices since August~2023, aiming to investigate the detection efficiency and spatial resolution of these stitched chips at varying front-end settings.
-The goal was to find an operational margin with high detection efficiency ($>99\%$) and low noise ($<10^{-6}$~hits per pixel and event).
+The goal was to find an operational margin with high detection efficiency ($>99\%$) and low fake-hit rate (hereafter abbreviated to FHR, $<10^{-6}$~hits per pixel and event).

 One of these beam tests was run in September~2024, at the CERN Proton Synchrotron (PS) facility, to study the performances of babyMOSS chips from different wafer production processes (splits) and at varying irradiation levels, and assess their radiation hardness.
 For this purpose, the Devices Under Test (DUTs) were targeted with 7 and 10~GeV/c charged pion beams\footnote{Initially, the beam momentum was set to 7~GeV/c due to a misconfiguration error.
 Later on, the momentum was set to its expected value of 10~GeV/c, but data taken with the 7~GeV/c beam is still available.}.